-- Fate Worse than Death: Good news everyone, the people who don't win on the shows do not get disintegrated on the spots.
-They just get teleported instantly to... the Dalek flagship.
+- Fate Worse Than Death: Good news everyone, the people who don't win on the shows do not get disintegrated on the spot.
+They just get teleported instantly to . . . the Dalek flagship.
 Well.

-- Foreshadowing: Parts of the Dalek's leitmotif is heard, Trine-e and Zu-Zana glide round like the Daleks, the Anne-Droid's Disintegrator Ray is positioned similarly to a Dalek's ray gun, Dalek bumps are seen in the Big Brother House and Rose wakes up to the trade mark electronic "heartbeat" of the Dalek control rooms.
+- Parts of the Daleks' leitmotif is heard, Trine-e and Zu-Zana glide round like the Daleks, the Anne-Droid's Disintegrator Ray is positioned similarly to a Dalek's ray gun, Dalek bumps are seen in the Big Brother House and Rose wakes up to the trademark electronic "heartbeat" of the Dalek control rooms.

 - Torchwood is an answer to one of the questions in The Weakest Link.